GAECLab/NR491_Fall2022/README.md

 Prerequisites @ NC State include a GIS or data analytics class (e.g., GIS205, GIS280).

-This taught is being developed by Dr. Mirela Tulbure, Mollie Gaines, and Vini Perin from the Geospatial Analysis for Environmental Change Lab at NC State University and is being offered for the first time in the fall of 2022.
+This course is being developed by Dr. Mirela Tulbure, Mollie Gaines, and Vini Perin from the Geospatial Analysis for Environmental Change Lab at NC State University and is being offered for the first time in the fall of 2022.